sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/vedagaNitam/shrIdharAchAryaH/pATIgaNitam_TIkAsanAthIkRtam.md

 Rule for reducing a chain (*valli*) of measures :

-   41. To reduce a chain (*valli*), multiply the foremost denominator and numerator by the lower denominator, and (then) from or to the foremost numerator subtract or add (as the case may be) the lower [numerator.](# "Cf. MSi, xv.
-18 ; GT, p.
-39, lines 7-10.")
+   41. To reduce a chain (*valli*), multiply the foremost denominator and numerator by the lower denominator, and (then) from or to the foremost numerator subtract or add (as the case may be) the lower numerator.[^482]

    Ex.
 22. What amount is obtained by reducing 5 *purâṇas*, 3 *paṇas*, 1 *kâkiṇi* , - 1 *varâṭaka* , - 1/5of that (i.e., of a *varâṭaka*) (to *purâṇas*) ?

+[^482]: "Cf. MSi, xv.
+18 ; GT, p.
+39, lines 7-10."

    Converting each measure to the previous one, and writing them one below the other in the Hindu way, we have